Tangle-Community-Treasury-DAO/Tangle-DAO-LLC-Documentation/Grant Receiver Agreement (Tier II, III, & IV) - V1.md

 **19.2** Except as provided for in clause 19.1 above, this Agreement will not grant either Party any rights over the other Party’s intellectual property rights.
 In particular, neither Party will own or assert any interest in the other Party’s existing intellectual property rights.

 **19.3** The Grantee warrants that it will take all reasonable steps to ensure that its implementation of the Project under this Agreement will not infringe any intellectual property rights of any third Party.
-The Grantee agrees to indemnify and hold the Grantor harmless against all liability, loss, damage, costs and expenses (including legal costs) which the Grantor may incur or suffer as a result of any claim of alleged or actual infringement of a third party’s intellectual property rights arising out of the Grantee’s negligent implementation of the Project.
+The Grantee agrees to indemnify and hold the Grantor harmless against all liability, loss, damage, costs, and expenses (including legal costs) that the Grantor may incur or suffer as a result of any claim of alleged or actual infringement of a third party’s intellectual property rights arising out of the Grantee’s negligent implementation of the Project.

 ## 20. Entire Agreement

-**20.1** This Grant Agreement constitutes the entire agreement between the Parties and supersedes all negotiations, representations or agreements either written or oral preceding it.
+**20.1** This Grant Agreement constitutes the entire agreement between the Parties and supersedes all negotiations, representations, or agreements, either written or oral preceding it.

-## 21. Final provisions
+## 21. Final Provisions

 **21.1** Should any provision of this Contract be or become invalid in whole or in part, this shall not affect the validity of the remaining provisions of this Agreement.
-The Parties undertake to agree to replace the invalid provision by a provision permitted by statutory law which most closely resembles the intended economic result of the invalid provision.
+The Parties undertake to agree to replace the invalid provision with a provision permitted by statutory law which most closely resembles the intended economic result of the invalid provision.
 The same shall apply in case of a gap in the Contract.

 **21.2** Amendments to this Agreement through individual contractual agreements are valid in any form.
 In all other cases, amendments and supplements to this Agreement must be made in writing.
 This also applies for an amendment to this written form requirement.
 There are no oral or written side agreements.

-**21.3** This Contract shall be governed by Republic of the Marshall Islands law.
+**21.3** This Contract shall be governed by the Republic of the Marshall Islands law.

 **21.4** Disputes related to this Agreement shall be first submitted to mediation.
 The terms and procedure for mediation shall be arranged by the parties to the dispute.